codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      When new nodes join a cluster, Galera will transfer internally the entire dataset to the joiner.
-The same procedure, called State Snapshot Transfer (SST), applies to nodes that are rejoining the cluster after being down for a long period of time.
-This article offers some insights and troubleshooting advice for when there are problems with SST.
+      The entire dataset is transfered (i.e., SST) to a new node and when a node rejoin after being down for a long time.
+This article offers insights and advice if there are problems with SST.

    .. rst-class:: sub-heading list-sub-header